-Are you thinking fo going with a copy machine lease or just buying one.
+Are you thinking of going with equipment leasing for that copy machine or just buying one?
 Keep reading to find out which is the better option.

 Why You Should Lease an Office Copy Machine